kubevirt/user-guide/replicaset.md

 state of a VirtualMachine is long.

 One still does not care about the state, but since re-provisioning VirtualMachines is expensive, Migrations are important.
-Load balancing between nodes can be achieved by migrating VirtualMachines to different nodes.
-A cluster load balancer needs to be aware of KubeVirt and create Migrations, instead of `evicting` VirtualMachines by deletion.
+Workload redistribution between nodes can be achieved by migrating VirtualMachines to different nodes.
+A workload redistributor  needs to be aware of KubeVirt and create Migrations, instead of `evicting` VirtualMachines by deletion.

 > **Note:** The simplest form of having a migratable ephemeral VirtualMachine,